 Get a PDF of the 'Orsten' broschure in English (4.6 MB)

-Main issue is the concentration of expertise about the 'Orsten' and its fossils, the sites in which these occur, and related topics, last but not least the dissemination of information on the 'Orsten'.
+Main issue was the concentration of expertise about the 'Orsten' and its fossils, the sites in which these occur, and related topics, last but not least the dissemination of information on the 'Orsten'.

-To serve these purposes we created this website, with simple tools, so not as perfect as others, but we try to add more information continuously, correct and update the content as regular as possible.
-The website includes information about the Orsten and background data, information of the animals discovered from the Orsten and images of them and relevant literature, much of it to be downloaded as PDFs, also several papers from the CORE members (otherwise pick their email address from the contacts page and ask directly.
+To serve these purposes we had created this website, with simple tools, so not as perfect as others, but we try to add more information continuously, correct and update the content as regular as possible.
+The website included information about the Orsten and background data, information of the animals discovered from the Orsten and images of them and relevant literature, much of it to be downloaded as PDFs, also several papers from the CORE members (otherwise pick their email address from the contacts page and ask directly.
 We also listed all papers by the founder Klaus J. Müller, most again also available as PDFs.
-Due to limited space at present we regret to have a little delay in putting more pdfs on our pages.
-We try to do this as soon as possible.
-We also try to figure out how to use an easier-to-use CMS tool for the website.
+Due to limited space at present we regret to be able to present only a selection of pdfs, other can be ordered from the authors.

-At present we are still having some bias on information about the Swedish 'Orsten' lagerstätten, but we hope to add more from other 'Orsten' fossiles sites, such as in China, the UK (Comley), Poland, and Australia progressively.
+Major information was about the Swedish 'Orsten' lagerstätten, and we hoped to add more from other 'Orsten' fossiles sites, such as in China, the UK (Comley), Poland, and Australia progressively.
 Localities from these countries contribute not only significantly to our knowledge about and around the 'Orsten' not only by adding different species, but they also add to our knowledge about other things like lithological, perservational and taphonomical issues.
 And they expanded the time frame of 'Orsten' occurrences considerably.

 About our Research on the 'Orsten'